A chapter from the book soon to be published Guadalupe: A River of Light

 A battle between light and darkness

-The rising of the sun over the horizon gave the Aztecs the idea that the Earth was giving birth to the sun who then chased darkness out of the sky going to rest at night, feeding on the sacrifices so it could rise again to battle one more day.
-Coatlique the earth is the beginning and the end of the gods; from the womb of the earth they went forth into battle and return there and rest from combat.
+The rising of the sun over the horizon gave the Aztecs the idea that the Earth was giving birth to the god of light who then chased darkness out of the sky going to rest at night, feeding on the sacrifices so it could rise again to battle one more day.
+Coatlicue the earth was the beginning and the end of the gods; from the womb of the earth they went forth into battle and return there and rest from combat.

 Tonatiuh the rising sun

-Coatlique Toniatzin was often represented with her head cut off.
+Coatlicue Toniatzin was often represented with her head cut off.
 Her arms are two snakes; she has the legs of an eagle because she is the mother of the sun.
 Her umbilical cord is shown feeding the ground from where all living things come.
 Her dress is made of snakes.
-Coatlique means, “the one dressed with a skirt made of snakes.”
-In the Aztec conception of the world everything living is made of snakes.
+Coatlicue means, “the one dressed in a skirt made of snakes.”
+In the Aztec conception of the world, everything living is made of snakes.

 Tlaloc the god of rain

-Tlaloc is the god of rain, hail, lighting, thunder or any other thing that comes from above.
+Tlaloc is the god of rain, hail, lightning, thunder or any other thing that comes from above.
 He is dressed with the wind, symbolized by feathers.
 His dress has blue and white stripes signifying the sky and the clouds bringing rain.
-Tlaloc is a companion of the sun god: sun and rain are essential to life.
+Tlaloc is a companion of the sun god because in agricultural societies sun and rain are essential to life.